This article will discuss:

 Public Charge Rule

-The new public charge rule starts on Oct 15, 2019 for applications filed on or after Oct 15 to judge your eligibility for green card based on your age, health, financial status and education.
+The new public charge rule will judge your eligibility for green card based on your age, health, financial status and education.

 11 states have filed a lawsuit to block this regulation at this time.